top of page

 Welcome

-The Royal British Legion Wales Festival of Remembrance returns for its 45th Annual event on Saturday 1st November 2025 from 7pm.
-The event is held at the International Conference Centre Wales, this new purpose built and modern location is just off the M4 motorway near the city of Newport in South Wales.
+The Royal British Legion Wales Festival of Remembrance returns for its 46th Annual event on Saturday 31st October 2026 from 7pm.
+The event is held at the International Conference Centre Wales, this modern, purpose built location is just off the M4 motorway near the city of Newport in South Wales.

 The venue with a capacity of close to 1500 is a perfect location for the Wales Festival of Remembrance as a large-scale national event that enables the people of Wales to reflect, remember, commemorate and honour all from our Armed Forces, those serving, veterans, their families and those that have made the ultimate sacrifice for our nation.